 The school recognizes the value of audio-visual and other types of electronic communication in providing students with an effective education.
 In communicating school-related activities, opportunities exist to photograph and videotape students and their work in a variety of activities.
 However, individual student records (academic, behavioral) will not be disclosed.
 Communications may include school newsletters, local newspapers, community access cable channel, school-sponsored web pages, marketing materials and other publications.
 Highlighting the achievements and celebrating student successes in school is an integral part of the reporting responsibility to the community.
 The school will, however, respect parents' wish for privacy in this area.
-Parents should call the school with any questions or concerns.
-Parents may also notify the school in writing if they prefer that the school not use their student's name, picture or work product for presentations or other uses.
+Parents should call the school not use their student's name, picture or work product for presentations or other uses.